nhcarrigan/becca-docs/docs/manual-commands.md

 | ----------- | -------------------------------------------------------------- | -------------------------------------------------- |
 | `levelcard` | `background: string`, `foreground: string`, `progress: string` | Configures the theme for your personal level card. |
 | `view`      | `null`                                                         | Lists your current settings.                       |

+## Welcome Commands

+The `/welcome` commands allow you to manage how Becca will greet and dismiss your users.

+See the [welcome configuration section](/configure-server.md#welcome-settings) for more information.